Friendship Heights–Southeast Line: History

 On August 24, 2014, Routes 30N and 30S were introduced to replace the 32 and 36.
 Route 30N will operate between Friendship Heights station and Naylor Road station replacing the 36 while the 30S will operate between Friendship Heights and Southern Avenue station replacing the 32.
 Additionally, a new Route 33 was introduced to operate alongside the 31 between Friendship Heights and Federal Triangle station replacing the discontinued portions of the 32 and 36 and adding additional service to the 30N and 30S as both routes will operate hourly services.
 Routes 32 and 36 were shorten to terminate at Foggy Bottom–GWU station/Potomac Park at Virginia Avenue & E Street NW.
 It also merged the ″Naylor Road Line″ (Route 34) to operate as a single line.
-These changes were made due to overcrowding, bus bunching, simplifying the 30s lines, and to improve on time performances.
+These changes were made due to overcrowding, bus bunching, simplifying the 30s lines, and to reduce delays.

-The 30N and 30S are reincarnations of the former 30 and 35 routes but have the same routing as the 32 and 36 and operating as a separate line combining Routes 31, 32, 33, 34, and 36 all into a single route.
+The 30N and 30S are reincarnations of the former 30 and 35 routes but have the same routing as the 32 and 36 and operate as a separate line combining Routes 31, 32, 33, 34, and 36 into a single route.

 Beginning on December 15, 2019, routes 30N and 30S along with routes 32, 34, 36, and 39 were rerouted to travel across the National Mall along 4th Street between Pennsylvania Avenue NW and Independence Avenue SW towards Archives, Friendship Heights and Potomac Park instead of 7th Street to provide a more direct service to the route.

 During the COVID-19 pandemic, routes 30N and 30S operated on their weekend schedule during the weekdays beginning on March 16, 2020.
 On March 21, 2020, the line was improved to operate every 30 minutes with 15 minutes in between buses due to the weekend suspension of routes 31, 32, 33, and 36.
 On August 23, 2020, routes 30N and 30S restored its weekday schedule but its weekend service was suspended being replaced by routes 32, 33, and 36.

-During WMATAs 2021 fiscal year budget, it was proposed for both the 30N and 30S to be fully eliminated and to be replaced by routes 31, 32, 33, 36, and 39 order to improve on-time performance and simplify the 30s line.
+During WMATAs 2021 fiscal year budget, it was proposed for both the 30N and 30S to be eliminated and to be replaced by routes 31, 32, 33, 36, and 39 order to improve on-time performance and simplify the 30s line.
 However WMATA later backed out the elimination on April 2, 2020.
 The same proposal was brought back up in February 2021.

-On September 5, 2021, all Route 30N and 30S service were discontinued and replaced by Routes 31, 32, 33, and 36 which improved their frequencies to every 12 minutes daily.
+On September 5, 2021, Route 30N and 30S service were discontinued and replaced by Routes 31, 32, 33, and 36 which increased their frequencies to every 12 minutes daily.